Payment solutions for Swiss associations – 5 practical guides

 How quickly do I receive the money in the club account?

-Payouts are made, depending on the PSP, weekly or monthly to the stored club IBAN account.
-With most Swiss providers, a payout takes 3–9 working days after the transaction.
-Payrexx offers daily payouts as standard.
+Depending on the PSP, payouts are made weekly or monthly to the registered club IBAN account.
+For most Swiss providers, a payout takes 3–9 business days after the transaction.
+Payrexx offers weekly payouts as standard.

 View detailed response